Jeon Hyeok-jin

 Jeon Hyeok-jin (born 13 June 1995) is a Korean badminton player.
 Specializing in singles, he was runner-up at the 2013 Asian Junior Badminton Championships.
-He was part of the Korean team that won men's team gold at the 2014 Asian Games and the following year, he beat both Chou Tien-chen and compatriot Son Wan-ho to win gold at the 2015 Summer Universiade.
+Jeon was part of the Korean team that won men's team gold at the 2014 Asian Games and the following year, he beat both Chou Tien-chen and compatriot Son Wan-ho to win gold at the 2015 Summer Universiade.
 In 2017, he helped the Korean national team to win the world team championships at the Sudirman Cup.
+Jeon competed for South Korea at the 2024 Summer Olympics in the men's singles event.